martin-eden/Embedded_Scrapyard/readme.md

 This is my code pool for Arduino projects.

+It's a mess.
+It contains noobish and quick-and-dirty sketches.
-It's a mess, I'm not having much experience in C/CPP programming so code style and program architecture still forming.
+I'm not having much experience in C/CPP programming so my code style and programs design still forming.

 But I see no much sense in keeping this repository private.